w3f/polkadot-wiki/docs/general/polkadot-vision.md

   - [Edx Courses](https://www.edx.org/school/web3x)
   - Rust and Substrate Courses (coming soon)

+### Polkadot's Representation

+The Polkadot realy-chain has been represented as a central ring surrounded by multiple parachains attached to it.
+Parachains can communicate with each other using a generalized [cross-chain messaging format (XCM)](./learn-xcm-index) allowing messages to be delivered across chains having different logic.

+### Polkadot's Additional Tasks

 The Polkadot relay-chain also manges [crowdloans](../learn/learn-crowdloans.md), [auctions](../learn/learn-auction.md), [staking](../learn/learn-staking.md),
 [accounts](./learn-accounts-index), [balances](../learn/learn-balance-transfers.md), and
 [governance](../learn/learn-polkadot-opengov.md).
 Parachain slots or cores are leased in 6-month chunks for a maximum of two years, and crowdloans allow users to trustlessly loan funds to teams for lease deposits in exchange for pre-sale tokens.
 There is no other way you could use Polkadot 1.0.

-The Polkadot realy-chain has been represented as a central ring surrounded by multiple parachains attached to its cores.
-Parachains can communicate with each other using a generalized [cross-chain messaging format (XCM)](./learn-xcm-index) allowing messages to be delivered across chains having different logic.

-But, as with many other projects before Polkadot, at some point in time after achieving the initially-planned goals, a perspective shift allows you to understand better what your project is about and what you actually have built.
-This allows you to "run the extra mile" and achieve more than what was originally planned.

-The quote below by [Marcel Proust](https://en.wikipedia.org/wiki/Marcel_Proust) must remind us that sometimes a perspective shift is crucial in _understanding_ the world, and perhaps it is more important than _seeing more_ of the world.

-_The only true voyage of discovery, the only fountain of Eternal Youth, would be not to visit strange lands but to possess other eyes._

-Thus, if we start to see Polkadot with _other eyes_ we can truly envision its potential and what it could become.

 ### Decentralization as a Tool